What is a growing medium?

 A growing medium is simply what your plants grow in.
 Soil, water, and moss are all considered to be growing mediums, amongst many others.

 What is a soilless growing medium and what are the different kinds?

 A soilless growing medium is just what it sounds like, something to grow plants in that isn’t soil!
-The most common types of growing mediums are coconut choir, clay pellets, perlite, vermiculite, peat moss, and rock wool.
+The most common types of growing mediums are coconut coir, clay pellets, perlite, vermiculite, peat moss, and rock wool.
 We will be going over the properties of each growing medium so you can decide what best fits yours and your plants needs.

 Remember to always recycle your growing medium after use!

 Since the dawn of agriculture, farmers and growers have obsessed with what their plants are growing in.
 While there’s something to be said for growing your plants symbiotically with other creatures in a richblack soil, having your soil achieve that zen like state can take years to achieve and most of us don’t have the time or patience to do this.